 The Virgin River Program is a partner working with SLOs for measures at Seegmiller Marsh (Site 2) and Hurricane Water Efficiency (Site 5).
 The Virgin River Program is in strong support of the measures at Site 2 and Site 5 that benefit Virgin River habitat and stream health.
-Coordination with the Virgin River Program will continue during the Draft Plan-EA review period, and the results will be documented in the Final Plan-EA.
+The Virgin River Program was invited to review and comment on the Draft Plan-EA during the open comment period, but no comment was received.